sirupsen/sirupsen.github.io/content/napkin/problem-16-simulation/index.md

 A few years ago, we were revisiting old systems as part of moving to Kubernetes.
 One system we had to adapt was a process spun up for every shard to do some book-keeping.
 We were discussing how we'd make sure we'd have at least ~2-3 replicas per shard in the K8s setup (for high availability).
-Previously, we'd had a messy static configuration in Chef to ensure we had a service for each shard and that the replicas spread out among different servers, not something that easily translated itself to K8s.
+Previously, we had a messy static configuration in Chef to ensure we had a service for each shard and that the replicas spread out among different servers, not something that easily translated itself to K8s.